cadet/CADET-Python-Tutorial/README.md

 From a `git bash` run `git clone https://github.com/modsim/CADET-Tutorial`.

-Then, fire up a `jupyterlab` from `Anaconda Prompt` and get started.
+Then, fire up a `jupyter-lab` from `Anaconda Prompt` and get started.